 The Police and Public Safety Department at UNC Charlotte is responsible for preparing and distributing this report.
-The Department works with many other campus departments and outside agencies, such as Legal Affairs, Dean of Students, Housing and Residence Life.
-Environmental Health and Safety, the Center for Counseling and Psychological Services (CAPS), and local law enforcement agencies to compile the information.
-Members of the campus community are encouraged to use this report as a guide for safe practices on and off campus.
-It is available on the internet at police.uncc.edu.
-For a hardcopy, contact the Police & Public Safety Department at UNC Charlotte at 704-687-8300 or email at police@uncc.edu.
-The report is also emailed to all students, faculty, and staff on October 1st (December 31, for the 2020 report).
-In addition, the report is available for prospective employees and students on the UNC Charlotte website and in orientation packets.
+The Department works with on campus and outside agencies such as Legal Affairs, Dean of Students, Student Accountability & Conflict Resolution, Housing & Residence Life, Environmental Health & Safety, the Center for Counseling and Psychological Services (CAPS), Title IX Office, and local law enforcement agencies to compile the information.

+The report is available at police@uncc.edu or by calling 704-687-8300 or emailing police@uncc.edu.
+The report is published October 1st of each year and is available to prospective employees and students.